sixty-north/cosmic-cloud/infra/README.md

 ## Initial setup (once only)

 1. You need to provide your own `terraform.tfvars`.
-It will need to contain your equivalent of for AWS:
+It will need to contain your equivalent of this, for AWS:

        access_key = "ABCDEFGHIJKLMNOPQRST"
        secret_key = "ABCDEFGHIJKLMNOPQRST123456789ABCDEFGGHIJ"